dwarvesf/playground/_memo/a-quick-intro-to-webassembly.md

 As you can see from the above figure, the V8 team introduced a new interpreter pipeline Ignition whose job was to generate the bytecode from the JavaScript source code using a baseline compiler and later interpret that bytecode using an interpreter.

-The **TurboFan optimization compiler can optimize this bytecode in the background **(in separate threads) as the application is running and generate a very optimized machine code that will be replaced eventually.
-Turbofan receives the profiling data from the Ignition interpreter and looks for the code that is Hot. **It can make the guesses on how to optimize the code better (by guessing the data types) and optimize or de-optimize the code**.
+The TurboFan optimization compiler can optimize this bytecode in the background (in separate threads) as the application is running and generate a very optimized machine code that will be replaced eventually.
+Turbofan receives the profiling data from the Ignition interpreter and looks for the code that is Hot.
+It can make the guesses on how to optimize the code better (by guessing the data types) and optimize or de-optimize the code.

 ## The invention of asm.js
 So far we have understood that a lot of throughs, efforts and money have been put into developing JavaScript engines to cope up with complex JavaScript applications and somehow, make it faster.